dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 People are really friendly so, don't be shy (you can try first on Twitter) and try speaking to members from the vCommunity (if you don't know what it is just search for #vCommunity on Twitter!) for example.

-Besides, be sure to meet the vBrownbag crew (which I am part of) in the Tech talks area, so feel free to say **"Hi!" :)**
+Besides, be sure to meet the vBrownbag crew (which I am part of) in the Tech talks area, so feel free to go there and say **"Hi!" :)**

 ## Some notes

 In Spain, **tipping is entirely optional** and its not very common so, it's up to you if you want to leave a tip in case the service was exceptional or you think it deserves it.

 In restaurants, shops, etc. the VAT tax is included.
 Therefore, you don't have to worry to calculate an extra amount of money.

-Also, once you pay with credit card (VISA branded cards are the most used here) they will make you enter the PIN code of your credit card (a bit different than the US).

 The official language in Barcelona is Spanish but *most of the population speaks Catalan*.
 Be ready to don't understand some signboards from the street or public places.